From Transducers to Conduits and Back Again

 value or not, and if there are no more values to read, we yield the final vector

-Since it's usually common to exit quickly on no value from
+Since it’s usually common to exit quickly with no value from

 (defn partitioning-all [n] (conduit (loop [vs [(await)]] (if (= n (count vs)) (do (yield vs) (recur [(await)])) (if-let-await! v (recur (conj vs v)) (yield vs))))))